bentoml/BentoML/docs/source/guides/building_bentos.rst

 the same directory.
 It will also automatically infer all PyPI packages that are required by the service code, and pin down the version used in current environment.

+The version of the bento to be built can be specified by the ``--version`` keyword argument.
+If not explicitly specified, the version is automatically generated based on the timestamp of the build combined with random bytes.

+By default the ``bentofile.yaml`` is used as the build configuration, but you may also specify a custom bentofile using the ``--bentofile`` parameter.

 Bento Format
 ============